wrobell/geotiler/doc/usage.rst

     ========================= ===================== ==================

 The default map provider is OpenStreetMap.

+GeoTiler implements more map providers.
+Some of them will be fully supported in next GeoTiler releases.
+The :py:mod:`geotiler.provider.conf` module lists all implemented map providers.

 A map provider instance can be created with :py:func:`geotiler.find_provider` function and the instance can be passed to :py:class:`geotiler.Map` class